opendatacube/governance/conduct/code_of_conduct.md

-# Project Open Data Cube Code of Conduct
+# Project Open DataCube Code of Conduct

-Project Open Data Cube is an engaged and respectful community made up of people from all over the world.
+Project Open DataCube is an engaged and respectful community made up of people from all over the world.
 Your involvement helps us to further our mission and to create an open platform that serves a broad range of communities, from research and education, to journalism, industry and